 By using the kubectl get command, objects can be queried with basic information about them.

-Run the kubectl get pods --selector=app=proxedo-api-security command to get the list of pods related to PAS.
+Run the kubectl get pods --namespace=proxedo-api-security --selector=app=proxedo-api-security command to get the list of pods related to PAS.

 The output will be similar to the following example:

 Example output for querying objects